Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

     - If desired, change the order of the columns.
 To do this, drag a column button and drop it at the required position.
     - If desired, remove a column.
 To do this, click the ![Remove](../../Assets/Icons/Cross02.png "[Remove ]") (Remove) button in the column button.

 5. If you want to add a new column, click on the *Column* drop-down list, and select an entry from the list.
-The drop-down list contains all entries that are available for the LIST.
+The drop-down list contains all entries that are available for the list.

 6. Click the [ADD COLUMN] button.
    The new column is placed at the end of the column button list.
 Drag and drop it to the desired position.